The PTree File Format

 as an identifier for a file in PTree format.
 This extends to files loaded using the

 document() functions: if the file extension is

 .ptree, the file will be assumed to be in PTree format.

 The result of a query or transformation can be serialized as a PTree file by specifying

 saxon:ptree as the output method, where the namespace prefix

 The PTree format is designed to allow future Saxon releases to read files created using older releases.
 The converse may not always be true: it might sometimes be impossible for release N to read a PTree file created using release N+1.

-(which cannot be read by earlier releases), but it can still write original version 0 output
+output by default (which cannot be read by earlier releases), but it can still write original

 The PTree format does not retain the base URI of the original file: when a PTree is loaded, the base URI is taken as the URI of that file, not the original XML file.
 The PTree is a serialization of the XPath data model, so information that isn't present in the data model will not be present in the PTree: for example, it will have no DTD and no entity references or CDATA sections.